Body mass index research helps you set meaningful weight loss goals.

 Assess The Influence Of Your Weight & Size On Your Health

-You've compared your body mass index to healthy standards.
+You've compared your BMI to healthy standards.
 How about the other fitness metrics?
-Get a comprehensive assessment, including Waist-To-Hip and Waist-To-Height Ratio, with the included charts.
+Get a comprehensive body measurement assessment, including Waist-To-Hip Ratio and Waist-To-Height Ratio, with the included charts.
 (Test your VO2 max too!)

 download and subscribe